Kitware/CMake/Help/prop_tgt/PDB_OUTPUT_DIRECTORY_CONFIG.rst

 PDB_OUTPUT_DIRECTORY_<CONFIG>
 -----------------------------

-Per-configuration output directory for MS debug symbols .pdb files.
+Per-configuration output directory for MS debug symbols ``.pdb`` files.

-This is a per-configuration version of PDB_OUTPUT_DIRECTORY, but multi-configuration generators (VS, Xcode) do NOT append a per-configuration subdirectory to the specified directory.
-This property is initialized by the value of the variable CMAKE_PDB_OUTPUT_DIRECTORY_<CONFIG> if it is set when a target is created.
+This is a per-configuration version of :prop_tgt:`PDB_OUTPUT_DIRECTORY`, but multi-configuration generators (VS, Xcode) do NOT append a per-configuration subdirectory to the specified directory.
+This property is initialized by the value of the :variable:`CMAKE_PDB_OUTPUT_DIRECTORY_<CONFIG>` variable if it is set when a target is created.

-This property is not implemented by the Visual Studio 6 generator.
+This property is not implemented by the :generator:`Visual Studio 6` generator.